sncis/newsdMe/README.md

 # newsd

 > For the sake of simplicity I left the repository private and populated some credentials.
-> This was on perpuse to make it simple to use the funcktionalities without creating own apik key etc.:)
+> This was on purpose to make it simple to use the functionality without creating own apik key etc.:)

 A simple news Website to get an overview of daily updated articles form all around the word.
 After registration users can store and bookmark articles for a later read.
 This Repository contains the frontend for the NewsdMe WebApplication.
 It is a stand alone application and can also be used without the backend which is contained in this [Git Repo](https://github.com/snzew/newsdAuthentication).
-The backend is needed for user Registration and Authentication as well as for all actions an autenticated user can perform.
+The backend is needed for user Registration and Authentication as well as for all actions an authenticated user can perform.
-In addition this project is used to shows some implemented measurments taken against common WebAppplication vulnerabilities.
-At the end of this Document a security sections explains the implemented measurements and shows which mesurements could be taken to secure the webapplication even more.
-The security measures refer only to the Frotend.
-Backend measures are lsited seperatly in the [Newsauthentication](https://github.com/snzew/newsdAuthentication) README file.
+In addition this project is used to shows some implemented measurements taken against common WebAppplication vulnerabilities.
+At the end of this Document a security sections explains the implemented measurements and shows which measurements could be taken to secure the webApplication even more.
+The security measures refer only to the Frontend.
+Backend measures are listed separably in the [Newsauthentication](https://github.com/snzew/newsdAuthentication) README file.

 A Live version of the project hosted on Heroku can be seen here --> [NewsdMe](https://newsdme.herokuapp.com/)

 # Getting Started
 NewsdMe is a `ReactJs App` generated with creat-react-app and uses yarn to manage dependencies.
-The articles displayde on the Homepage are fetched from Newscratcher for which you would need to create an own API Key on the [rapidApi website](https://rapidapi.com/newscatcher-api-newscatcher-api-default/api/newscatcher).
+The articles displayde on the Homepage are fetched from Newscatcher for which you would need to create an own API Key on the [rapidApi website](https://rapidapi.com/newscatcher-api-newscatcher-api-default/api/newscatcher).

 To run the app localy with https a self-signed certificate would be needed.
-You can also disable https which will be explained later in the Environement configurations section.
+You can also disable https which will be explained later in the Environment configurations section.